 But other times some dogs might bark at people due to excitement, fear, or when just saying ‘hello’.

-You can watch the video below by Will Atherton from Fenrir Canine Training where he sheds more light on this question and how you can help your dog:
+You can watch this video by Will Atherton from Fenrir Canine Training where he sheds more light on this question and how you can help your dog:

 Why Do Dogs Bark at Other Dogs?

 Dogs have a lot of ways of communicating with each other, and barking is one of them.

 If your dog is barking at other dogs, it might be because they’re trying to tell them that they’re the leader of the pack or that they’re not happy with them.
 It might also mean that he’s feeling threatened or scared.

 The best way to stop your dog from barking at other dogs is to figure out why he’s doing it and then address that issue.
 With some patience and training, you can get your dog to stop barking at other dogs for good.

 You might be wondering why your dog barks at night.
 Well, there can be a lot of reasons for it.
 Some dogs might bark because they’re anxious or scared, while others might just be trying to get your attention.